 Developing internet in a remote village that has never had internet before is no easy task.
 After a year’s intensive work and with the support of a generous donor, we opened satellite internet to the Electronic Classroom in July 2016.
 The service has a large startup fee and hefty monthly fees.
 So we will be continuing to raise funds to keep the service going as this service alone will greatly support education and learning in the entire village.

 The addition of internet services has allowed us to open a small internet café to serve people traveling through Okurase and to open use to residents who do not participate in Electronic Classroom activities.
-Our hope is for the internet café to help us sustain operational costs.

 Already the benefits of the access to computers and internet have been shown.
 Students can now take exams on computer.
 Many have learned keyboarding and are using the internet for projects.
 Luckily we had a few excess laptops and we have been allowing teachers in local schools to check those out for use.
 This is huge resource that they did not previously have.